Poffix-github/FHPC_exam_project/exercise_1/report.md

 There are many operations that need to be computed by a single process, I picked the root process to execute them.
 Picking the root process specifically ensures that the program will run even if launched with only one process.

+I forgot to mention that this way to split the work between processes is called **domain decomposition**, which means that different processes do the same operations on different data.

 ### 1.5 Board generation
 The assignment requires a mode where a grid gets generated given its dimensions but there is no indication as what the state of this grid should be, so here is what I did.
 The simplest solution would be to return an image of the requested size with always the same initial state.
 This would be possible since the minimum size of the grid is 100x100, the requirement would be for the state to be contained in this limit, and all the extra space could be all dead cells.
 What I did instead is generating a random state eache time.
 Generated the image I iterate through it and with a probability of 0.2 a cell gets marked as alive.